Select Summer 2023 Applications still open. Don't delay, apply today.

 - Broadened understanding of the different disciplines within engineering and the multiple ways engineering impacts the world

-- Culminating project taking a deeper dive into an area of engineering that sparks students' interest
+- Culminating project taking a deeper dive into an area of engineering students find engaging

 Not for you?
 Check out one of our other programs.